Applied Math and Engineering

 - Software for computational geometry and physics applications

-- Embedded systems and firmware development
+- Embedded systems and embedded software development

 - Algorithm design and engineering